norkskargrot/D_Nocker.github.io/content/portfolio/pico8terrain/index.md

 +++
 Built in the Pico8 engine, this project was an experiment in 3d terrain rendering from scratch.

+### Playable Demo:
+Use the mouse to rotate the view, and the arrow keys to move.
 <iframe class= "pico8player" src="/portfolio/pico8terrain/walker.html"... ></iframe>

 After reading about the voxel-space terrain rendering in the game Comanche: Maximum overkill (1992), I was keen to create my own implementation in Pico8.
 This projects was the result, and continues to be expanded far beyond the original implementation.